Emergence and transition of incompressible phases in decorated Landau levels

 \textit{Interaction as a small perturbation--} We now add an interaction \emph{within} the LL with the following Hamiltonian:

 Let us first consider $|\lambda|\gg 1$ so that the delta potentials are the dominant energy scale.
 In this limit, the interaction does not mix states between the zero-energy and dispersive bands.
-For attractive~($\lambda<0$) potentials, electrons first fill the $q$ trivial bands, and any remaining electrons occupy the topological band, generally giving a non-zero Hall conductivity.
+For attractive~($\lambda<0$) potentials electrons first fill the $q$ trivial bands; any remaining electrons occupy the topological band, generally giving a non-zero Hall conductivity.
 Conversely, for repulsive~($\lambda>0$) potentials, the topological band is filled up first.

 We define $\nu_l$ as the filling factor of entire LL, given by $\nu_l=N_e/N_{\phi}$, and $\nu_{dl}$ as the filling factor of dLL, given by $\nu_{dl}=N_{e,dl}/\left(N_{\phi}-N_{\delta}\right)$, where $N_{e,dl}$ is the number of electrons in the dLL.
-In the regime where $\lambda<0$ and $N_e < N_{\delta}$, all electrons are confined within the subspace of $q$ dispersive bands.
+When $\lambda<0$ and $N_e < N_{\delta}$, all electrons are confined within the subspace of $q$ dispersive bands.
 The dispersion of these band dominates the repulsive interaction in this limit.
 Thus if the fermi surface does not lie within the band gaps (i.e. when $q>1$), a gapless Fermi liquid phase is realized with an anomalous Hall conductance given by the total Berry curvature enclosed by the Fermi surface\cite{Fermiliquid1,Fermiliquid2}.
 In particular, an insulating phase occurs when $N_e = N_{\delta}$ with a vanishing Hall conductivity.
-Further increasing the electron number, we have fully occupied the trivial bands while the remaining $N_e-N_{\delta}$ electrons populate the topological band, leading to $\nu_{dl}=\left(N_e-N_{\delta}\right)/\left(N_{\phi}-N_{\delta}\right)$.
-Notably when $\nu_{dl}=\nu_t$, where $\nu_t$ is some of the common fractional quantum Hall filling factors (e.g. $\nu_t=1/(2n+1)$ for the Laughlin states), a gapped topological phase can emerge in dLL with short range electron-electron interaction (e.g. screened coulomb interaction), carrying a quantized Hall conductivity $\sigma_{xy}=\nu_t$.
+Further increasing the electron number, we fully occupy the trivial bands while the remaining electrons populate the topological band, leading to $\nu_{dl}=\left(N_e-N_{\delta}\right)/\left(N_{\phi}-N_{\delta}\right)$.
+Notably when $\nu_{dl}=\nu_t$, the common fractional quantum Hall filling factors (e.g. $\nu_t=1/(2n+1)$ for the Laughlin states), a gapped topological phase can emerge in dLL with short range interaction, carrying a quantized Hall conductivity $\sigma_{xy}=\nu_t$.

 In contrast when $\lambda>0$ and $N_e<N_{\phi}-N_{\delta}$, electrons occupy only the dLL, yielding $\nu_{dl}=N_e/\left(N_{\phi}-N_{\delta}\right)$, a gapped topological phase can also emerge when $\nu_{dl}=\nu_t$, contributing to the quantized Hall conductivity $\sigma_{xy}=\nu_t$.
 When $N_e\geq N_{\phi}-N_{\delta}$, the topological band becomes completely filled with $\nu_{dl}=1$, while the excess $N_e-(N_{\phi}-N_{\delta})$ electrons reside in the trivial bands.
 The total Hall conductivity will thus be non-quantized when the fermi surface does not lie within the band gap, from a sum of the quantized $\sigma_{xy}$ from the dLL and the non-quantized contribution from the dispersive bands\cite{supple}.
 The four different cases are summarized in Table.~\ref{Table1}.